 In short, a degree in English will give students the foundation to thrive, solve problems, and succeed in their civic, personal, and professional lives.
 It teaches students to be creative, imaginative thinkers and problem-solvers and equips them to participate effectively in an ever- changing, information-based society.
 The English department educates almost every student at Clayton State and cultivates a vital community for literature and writing on campus and in the community.

-- Analyze and evaluate texts that reflect diverse genres, time periods, and/or cultures.
+- Analyze and evaluate texts that reflect diverse genres, time periods, and cultures.

-- Analyze the ways in which language and/or literature are related to class, culture, ethnicity, gender, histories, race, and sexuality.
+- Analyze the ways in which language and literature are informed by elements of culture, such as ethnicity, gender, histories, religious or philosophical identity, race, and sexuality.

 - Interpret texts from various perspectives by using close readings supported by textual evidence and informed by critical theory.

-- Produce a variety of materials, including oral presentations, for a range of creative writing and/or rhetorical contexts.
+- Produce a variety of multimodal materials, such as visual, sonic, gestural, spatial, non-verbal, and electronic texts, for a range of creative and rhetorical contexts and audiences.

-- Conduct effective research and writing as it relates to the field of English studies, by using a variety of technological and information sources.
+- Conduct effective research and writing by using a variety of technological and information sources.